 What to Eat:

-For type 2 diabetics, good amount of seafood is recommended.
+For type 2 diabetics, a good amount of seafood is recommended.
 From mussels to lobsters, prawns and some fishes like mackerel, pomfret, salmon and the likes, which are low on fats are great for you.
-Dieticians recommend at least two to three servings of sea food in a diabetic’s lunch on a weekly basis.
+Dieticians recommend at least two to three servings of seafood in a diabetic’s lunch on a weekly basis.
 Again, lean meat like turkey, chicken and duck are great sources of protein.
-Lentils, another good source of plant protein, are best served with whole wheat breads or brown rice.
-Again, you must pay attention to the glycemic index of the carbohydrates.
+Lentils, another good source of plant protein, are best served with whole wheat bread or brown rice.
+Again, you must pay attention to the glycemic index of carbohydrates.

 What Not to Eat and other precautionary measures: